grauulzz/java-backend-portfolio/README.md

 > - Handled communications between data access objects and business logic classes
 > - Followed best practice Builder design patterns
 > - Implemented Comparator and Comparable Interfaces to sort order objects by comparable traits
-> - Learned when a collection should be mutable or immutable
+> - Learned conceptual use of mutability/immutability of collections and objects
 >

 ---